thedaviddias/Front-End-Performance-Checklist/README.md

     ```

     *Why:*
     > When you arrived on a website, your device needs to find out where your site lives and which server it needs to connect with.
-Your browser had to contact a DNS server and wait for the lookup complete before fetching the ressource (fonts, CSS files...).
+Your browser had to contact a DNS server and wait for the lookup complete before fetching the resource (fonts, CSS files...).
 Prefetches and preconnects allow the browser

     *How:*
     > ⁃ Before prefetching your webfonts, use webpagetest to evaluate your website.